mbocon/MERN-STARTER-WITH-AUTH-API/README.md

 ## Installation

-Simply clone this repo to get started.
+Simply clone or fork this repo to get started.

 ## Usage

-Once you've cloned this repo, you need to create a .env file at the root level.
+Once you've cloned/forked this repo, you need to create a .env file at the root level.
 Inside your .env file you will need to add the following:

 ```javascript
 DATABASE_URL=yourMongoDBConnectionString